yzane/vscode-markdown-pdf/README.md

   - pdf only. [puppeteer page.pdf options](https://github.com/puppeteer/puppeteer/blob/main/docs/api/puppeteer.pdfoptions.md)

 #### `markdown-pdf.displayHeaderFooter`
-  - Enable display header and footer
+  - Enables header and footer display
   - boolean.
 Default: true
+  - Activating this option will display both the header and footer
+  - If you wish to display only one of them, remove the value for the other
+  - To hide the header
+    ```javascript
+    "markdown-pdf.headerTemplate": "",
+    ```
+  - To hide the footer
+    ```javascript
+    "markdown-pdf.footerTemplate": "",
+    ```

 #### `markdown-pdf.headerTemplate`
-#### `markdown-pdf.footerTemplate`
-  - HTML template for the print header and footer
+  - Specifies the HTML template for outputting the header
+  - To use this option, you must set `markdown-pdf.displayHeaderFooter` to `true`
   - `<span class='date'></span>` : formatted print date.
 The format depends on the environment
   - `<span class='title'></span>` : markdown file name
   - `<span class='url'></span>` : markdown full path name